Sensor Installation Guide

 Ensure Sensor access on GreyNoise Visualizer

-Log into the GreyNoise Visualizer and navigate to the Sensors
+Log in to the GreyNoise Visualizer and navigate to the Sensors Tab in the top-level navigation.

 Is the Sensor tab missing?

-If you donโt see the sensors tab, try logging out and back in.
-If you still canโt see it, you may not have been provisioned correctly for early access.
+If you don’t see the sensors tab, try logging out and back in.
+If you still can’t see it, you may not have been provisioned correctly for early access.
 Contact [email protected] if you are an early access participant that cannot see your sensors.

 SSH Port Change

-Customized Script Using Optional Flags
+Customized Installation Using Optional Parameters

-- is used to provide the desired SSH management port instead of the randomly generated one provided by the script.
-Once the installation is complete, you will use this port to SSH into your sensor.-n <interface name>
+• -s <SSH management port> - used to provide the desired SSH management port instead of the randomly generated one provided by the script.
+Once the installation is complete, you will use this port to SSH into your sensor.

-- is used to set the interface used for publicly routable ingress/egress traffic, e.g.eth0
+• -n <interface name> - used to set the interface used for publicly routable ingress/egress traffic, e.g. eth0 By default, the script attempts to determine the interface based on the default route.

 export GREYNOISE_API_KEY=<your api key>

-curl -H "key: $GREYNOISE_API_KEY" -L https://api.greynoise.io/v1/workspaces/MY_WORKSPACE_ID/sensors/bootstrap/script > bootstrap.sh
+curl -H "key: $GREYNOISE_API_KEY" -L

 chmod 755 ./bootstrap.sh